The Batch Manager in TensorRT-LLM

 Logits Post-Processor (optional)

-Users can alter the logits produced the network, with a callback attached to an InferenceRequest:
+Users can alter the logits produced by the network, with a callback attached to an InferenceRequest:

-using LogitsPostProcessor = std::function<TensorPtr(RequestIdType, TensorPtr&, BeamTokens const&, TStream)>;
+using LogitsPostProcessor = std::function<TensorPtr(RequestIdType, TensorPtr&, BeamTokens const&, TStream const&, std::optional<RequestIdType>)>;

-The first argument is the request id, second is the logits tensor, third are the tokens produced by the request so far, and last one is the operation stream used by the logits tensor.
+The first argument is the request id, second is the logits tensor, third are the tokens produced by the request so far, fourth is the operation stream used by the logits tensor, and last one is an optional client id.

 Note: this feature isn’t supported with the V1 batching scheme for the moment.